 6. BUSINESS TRANSFORMATION – This is your goal, not a step.
 If you’ve completed a thorough organization improvement process, you’ve not only transformed your business, you’ve set the table for continual positive improvement!

-Here are some of the highest impact benefits to expect after you have transformed into a truly leadership-enriched organization:
+Here are some of the highest impact benefits to expect after you have transformed into a leadership-enriched organization: